ZLester/blitzcranky/README.md

 ![blitzcranky architecture diagram](http://i.imgur.com/OQXnuJZ.png "Blitzcranky Architecture Diagram")

 ## Demo
-A deployed version of the static server cluster and React client can be found [here](https://blitzcranky.herokuapp.com).
-The Champion service can be found [here](https://blitzcranky-champion.herokuapp.com).
+- A deployed version of the static server cluster and React client can be found [here](https://blitzcranky.herokuapp.com).
+- A deployed version of the Champion service can be found [here](https://blitzcranky-champion.herokuapp.com/api/champions).